 How to Check If an Email Address Exists Using DNS MX Records, SMTP Connections, and Email-Sending Emulation

-Nonexistent email addresses, which aren’t connected to any existing branded domain name, can spell trouble for organizations when used as part of a site’s registration process or in an online contact form.
+Nonexistent, invalid, or fake email addresses, which aren’t connected to existing business domain names, can spell trouble for organizations when used as part of a site’s registration process or in an online contact form.

 Such addresses can be the product of human error.
-For example, a user may inadvertently mistype his or her email by omitting, adding, or switching one or more characters or words in it.
+For example, users may inadvertently mistype their email addresses by omitting, adding, or switching one or more characters or words.
 However, using nonexistent email addresses can also be deliberate for different reasons that include:

 - Abusing freemium services or features offered by a website by creating several fake accounts